helium/HIP/00xx-wallet-owner-pay-onboard.md

 The only drawbacks to this situation are as follows:

 - There is a chance that it makes makers more likely to leave the ecosystem, however this is unlikely as it would go along with their maker key being suspended meaning they cant add/sell new hotspots
+- If the Makers don't implement the changes required in their app, the process this HIP is designed to resolve will not be implemented
 - It adds a small additional effort on the Helium Foundation when suspending a maker key

 Both of these drawbacks are determined to be small and not blockers to this proposal.